-20 Nov REVIEW – ‘Mank’ is a film that’s easy to admire, but difficult to truly love
+20 Nov REVIEW – ‘Mank’ is easy to admire, but difficult to truly love

 In the six long years since his last feature film, Gone Girl, modern-day auteur filmmaker David Fincher has been more intently focusing on the medium of television than the big screen.
 Fincher helped produce and direct Netflix’s masterful serial killer drama Mindhunter (which is now infuriatingly on indefinite hiatus) and dabbled in animation with Deadpool director Tim Miller on the cyberpunk anthology series Love Death + Robots.
 In an ironic twist of fate, it’s highly likely his latest film will be seen by more people on a television screen than in a cinema.